tintin10q/morse.py/README.md

 4. The space between letters is three units
 5. The space between a word is seven letters

-I encode spaces a `#` so the message `attack at dawn` becomes:
+I encode spaces as `#` so the message `attack at dawn` becomes:

 ```
 .#-###-###-###.#-###-#.#-#.###-#.#-#######.#-###-#######-#.#.###.#-###.#-#-###-#.###
 ```

-Having the spaces as # is nice because then you can iterate over the string and you only have to do 2 different sleeps per character.
-And then a turn off and turn on and turn on long.
+Having the spaces as # is nice because iterating over the string becomes very easy.
 Something like this:

 ```python